pythonanywhere/help_pages/articles/BugBounty.md

 Send reports to [support@pythonanywhere.com](mailto:support@pythonanywhere.com).

+The most important part of a report is a clear, complete, step-by-step description of what we need to do to reproduce the issue.
+Include any required account setup, configuration, requests, commands, and expected results.
+We should be able to follow the steps without having to guess or ask for missing details.

 All reports must be accompanied by a proof of concept that we can reproduce.
-It has to be a proof of actual exploitation based on the reported vulnerability.
+It must demonstrate actual exploitation of the reported vulnerability, rather than only describing a theoretical issue.

+### Required security-boundary statement

+Every report must answer these questions:

+1. Which account or user is the victim?
+2. Is the victim different from the reporter?
+3. What private data or capability becomes accessible?
+4. Which PythonAnywhere access-control or isolation boundary is bypassed?
+5. Does the proof of concept require the victim to upload, publish, paste, execute, or open attacker-supplied content?

+If the only affected account is yours, or the reported data was published through a web app or public file location that you control, the report is self-pwnage and is out of scope.
+Reports that do not identify a crossed security boundary may be closed without further investigation.

 ## Payouts